Preschool – turning 2.5 years of age by the September they are enrolled.

-A sure sign that your child is ready for nursery is that you can envision them enjoying all of the activities a school has to offer.
-At this time you are the only one who knows your child the best and taking the time to view as many schools as possible is an excellent way to ensure that your child’s need’s will be met.
+A sure sign that your child is ready for preschool is that you can envision them enjoying all of the activities a school has to offer.
+At this time you are the only one who knows your child the best and taking the time to view as many schools as possible is an excellent way to ensure that your child’s needs will be met.

 The main area of concern for parents, and especially for teachers, is whether or not a child is ready for a morning or full-day program at school.
 A child who displays signs of being constantly upset, of not being able to redirect and in constant need of adult support is a child who may not be ready for a preschool or kindergarten program.
 In order to determine what is best for the child, the following steps will be taken:

 - The teacher will communicate his/her initial observations/cause for concern to the child’s parent verbally.
 A follow-up email will be sent to the parents by the teacher, within 1 to 3 working days, after the conversation detailing what was discussed and possible strategies going forward.